-Turning to the model that controls for observed teacher characteristics in column 3, the results are similar to the multiple choice models in regard to the important effects of students' own and peer GPA.
+Turning to the model that controls for observed teacher characteristics in column 3, the results are similar to the multiple choice models in regard to the important effects of students' own and peer GPAs.
 Among teacher characteristics, the number of years teaching economics significantly enhances student achievement, similar to the results for the multiple choice outcomes.
-The estimated effect of an undergraduate degree in economics is negative and significant, but this is more than offset by a positive and significant effect of advanced degrees in other fields.
-17 This finding suggests that in regard to teaching how to structure a logical argument and a clear narrative in an essay question, general teaching skills are critical, whereas undergraduate training in economics may undermine this process.
-We note that the negative effect of undergraduate economics training is surprising but is broadly consistent with the finding of Harris and Sass (2007) described earlier, regarding the negative effects of teachers' undergraduate math training on their high school students' math achievement.
-These findings suggest that the undergraduate economics curriculum content may not be closely aligned with the subject matter teachers are required to impart to their students once they arrive in the classroom.
-Put differently, the specialized knowledge acquired through undergraduate economics may be "lost in translation" at the level of high school teaching, undermining rather than enhancing the ability to teach high school students how to structure an economic argument.
+However, the estimated effect of a teacher's undergraduate degree in economics is negative and significant, in contrast to the positive effect estimated for the multiple choice test.
+19 This finding suggests that the CK obtained through undergraduate economics is not adequate or may detract from teachers' ability to teach students how to construct the logical arguments and clear narratives for a successful essay response.
+Put differently, the specialized knowledge teachers acquire through undergraduate economics may be lost in translation at the level of high school teaching, undermining rather than enhancing their ability to teach high school students how to structure an economic argument.
+By contrast, the impact of advanced degrees in other fields (primarily education) are positive and significant for students' essay scores, suggesting that teachers with such degrees possess the pedagogical skills needed to convey to students how to structure a successful essay response.